habedi/PracticalMachineLearning/README.md

 * [AMIDST](http://www.amidsttoolbox.com/): AMIDST is a Java software toolbox for probabilistic modelling of data
 * [LIBFFM](https://www.csie.ntu.edu.tw/~cjlin/libffm/): "LIBFFM is an open-source tool for field-aware factorisation machines (FFM)"; people won a few real-world data science challenges in Kaggle
 * [jLDADMM](https://github.com/datquocnguyen/jLDADMM): A Java package for LDA and DMM topic modelling
+* [Stan](https://mc-stan.org/): "Stan is a state-of-the-art platform for statistical modeling and high-performance statistical computation." - Stan's webiste

 ## My Favourites